Jamil Fearrington

 Jamil James Fearrington (born 20 April 1986) is a Danish former professional footballer who played as a defender.
 He has represented Denmark internationally at various youth levels.
+He's currently the head coach of Brønshøj BK.

 Football career

 Fearrington started playing football in Vanløse IF and eventually became a part of the first youth team.
 He later moved to the youth team of Kjøbenhavns Boldklub, the reserve team of multiple Danish champions F.C.
 Copenhagen (FCK).
 In the autumn 2006 he was included in the FCK first team, but only played a single official match for the team in the TELE2 Liga Cup against Brøndby IF.
 He had several unofficial games in the Viasat Cup and exhibition matches.

 Jamil Fearrington is only the eighth American to be registered for Champions League play.

 In March 2007, he had an unsuccessful trial with the American team D.C.
 United.
 In July 2007 he moved to Norwegian Stavanger I.F.
 After a successful six months in Stavanger, Jamil Fearrington was signed by 1. division club, Sandnes Ulf, in mid-January 2008, he left the club at the end of the year 2008 and signed on 6 March 2009 with Boldklubben Frem.
 In 2009, he was invited for trials with both Real Salt Lake and Los Angeles Galaxy.
 He played a solid exhibition match for Galaxy against FC Heridiano, which attracted interest from several North American clubs.

 In August, 2009, Fearrington signed with Danish 1. division club, FC Roskilde.
 After one year in Roskilde, he canceled the contract and signed a six-month deal with Danish 2. division club Stenløse BK.
 In 2011, he left Stenløse BK and signed with another 2. division club Rishøj Boldklub.
 By the end of the season Fearrington signed a one-year deal with tradition club Fremad Amager.

 When his deal with Fremad Amager expired, he moved to Skjold Birkerød and signed a one-year contract.
 There he played every minute of every game of the season.

 In July 2013, Fearrington made another move to Norwegian football, when he signed a deal with Arendal Fotball for the remainder of the season.
 The team moved from dead last and ended the season in top of the league.
 After the season Fearrington signed a new contract with the club for the 2014 season.

 In July 2015, Fearrington joined Brønshøj BK where he was named captain and continued to play more than a 100 games until his retirement.
 Fearrington was named the 2018 Player of the Year.